Rahul-Meena01/mydex-portfolio/README.md

 **⭐ If you like this project, give it a star!**

+## 🔐 Security Features

+- Helmet.js for HTTP security headers
+- Rate limiting on analytics endpoints (100 req/15min per IP)
+- Input validation with express-validator
+- MongoDB injection protection via Mongoose
+- Trust proxy configuration for accurate IP tracking
+- CORS with configurable allowed origins

-_Last updated: October 2025 — Production Ready_
+_Last updated: December 2025 — Production Ready & Hardened_